-- 2095 After receiving an AWOS Broadcast message containing several AWOS requests, an Analyzer might reject an individual AWOS Request.
+After receiving an AWOS Broadcast message containing several AWOS requests, an Analyzer might reject an individual AWOS Request.
 The Analyzer may not be able to support the specific request temporarily due to inventory configuration, or permanently because it is not a request (test) the Analyzer can perform.
-These situations may occur as part of the normal laboratory workflow, although they should occur infrequently. - 2100 In addition, an AWOS Broadcast message may contain inconsistent information such as: - a request to cancel an unknown AWOS ID - the receipt of an AWOS ID that has already been used and the request content does not match (different OBR-4 Universal Service ID, for example)
+These situations may occur as part of the normal laboratory workflow, although they should occur infrequently.

+In addition, an AWOS Broadcast message may contain inconsistent information such as:

+- A request using an unsupported specimen type - a request to cancel an unknown AWOS ID - the receipt of an AWOS ID that has already been used

-Although these situations indicate possible defects in the Analyzer Manager, these AWOS 2105 Requests will also be individually accepted or rejected so that valid requests may be processed.
+Although these situations indicate possible defects in the Analyzer Manager, these AWOS Requests will also be individually accepted or rejected so that valid requests may be processed.